Income Approach and the Discounted Cash Flow Methodology

 Second, depending on the facts and circumstances, damages will be assessed as a loss in business value or as lost profits.

-Third, while business valuation is typically based on the information available at the valuation date (the ex ante approach) the quantification of damages also regularly considers information available up to the date of the assessment (the ex post approach).
+Third, although business valuation is typically based on the information available at the valuation date (the ex ante approach) the quantification of damages also regularly considers information available up to the date of the assessment (the ex post approach).

-Fourth, notwithstanding the above, in some instances the quantification of damages may be easier by directly assessing the cash flow resulting from the wrongful act (direct assessment) than by comparing two sets of cash flows with and without the influences of the wrongful act (indirect assessment).
+Fourth, notwithstanding the foregoing, in some instances the quantification of damages may be easier by directly assessing the cash flow resulting from the wrongful act (direct assessment) than by comparing two sets of cash flows with and without the influences of the wrongful act (indirect assessment).